Tharun-Ninja/LMS/README.md

     - Allows a member to borrow a book from the library, provided their fine amount is zero and doesn't hold a book which is more than 10 days without returning.
     - In that case the fine will be calculated instantaneously and printed for reference.
 But the fine amount can only be paid after returning the book.
     - If the member owes the library penalty money, they must clear the fines before issuing a new book.
-    - Takes input for the book ID, and the book is issued if it is available and valid.
+    - Takes input for the book ID, and checks if the book is issued if it is available and valid and then if any fine is there for member, it may be previous fine or instantaneous fine.

 4. **Return Book:**
     - Enables a member to return a borrowed book.